Student & web developer

-Freshman year, I decided to take an introduction to programming class.
+Freshman year of high school, I decided to take an introduction to programming class.
 The class sparked my passion — I immediately got involved in coding.
 I joined Mason Hack Club (not knowing much about website development), then became the webmaster and finance director.

 Additionally, I love to read.
-I volunteer at the Public Library of Cincinnati and Hamilton County weekly (with over 250 hours logged!), assisting patrons with their various questions about library technology, finding books, or just general knowledge.
-I’ve worked at Kings Island since 2016 as a food and beverage associate.
+I voluntered at the Public Library of Cincinnati and Hamilton County weekly (with over 280 hours logged!), assisting patrons with their various questions about library technology, finding books, or just general knowledge.
+I worked at Kings Island from 2016 to 2019 as a food and beverage associate, then as a food and beverage supervisor.
 Finally, I love maintaining my 1963 Mercury Comet.